RocketGoose/AXISEarly/README.md

+# AXISE: Another Xtreme Industry Set Early

+A fork of AXIS for those who like to start the game early.

+To Do:
+    - [x] Intro dates for Steelcity
+    - [] Intro dates for Tropical Paradise

 # AXIS: Another Xtreme Industry Set

 A fork of FIRS 4.4.0 by andythenorth.
 The official successor to XIS: Xtreme Industry Set.